(© Jeffrey S. Bowman, all rights reserved, use by permission only)

 There are some notable examples of good nudity in the Bible.
 It is not my intention to identify all or document these illustrations in detail.
 Also, I am fully aware that the Bible presents examples of “bad” nudity as well as the most common usage – that being a word that describes a poor, destitute or impoverished state.
 My point is that we have overlooked the good nudity that is found in the Bible.
 Nudity in itself is not bad, an unclothed body is said to be good by God.
 May we not say something that God calls good as evil or bad or sinful.
 Here are some examples of good nudity:

 Good nudity is so foreign to most Americans.
-What we typically see is what I would call bad nudity.
+What we typically see is what could be called objectified nudity.
 This nudity is on a voyeuristic level, in the pages of sex magazines and sex movies.
-Such bad nudity is meant to sexually entice or allure.
+Such objectified nudity is meant to sexually entice or allure.
 Good nudity acknowledges and celebrates the differences in each human in a non-sexual way.

-Please understand, there is bad nudity and that the body can be used to sin but the problem isn’t the naked body (anymore than a clothed body).
+Please understand, there is objectified nudity and that the body can be used to sin but the problem isn’t the naked body (anymore than a clothed body).
 Nowhere does God say that the body is bad, He can’t; it is His image!
-Yet our worldly society has perverted the body and mostly knows only of the bad nudity – pornography, x-rated pictures, and the “Jerry Springer” type presentation of the human body.
 In other countries nude swimming, public bathing and even nude recreation is widely accepted.
 In some cultures nudity is a way of life due to very practical climate conditions.
 Because of this the body is demystified for people (much like a doctor or nurse who sees nudity in a non-sexual environment) and the curiosity to “look and see” is fulfilled.
-Today the same curiosity exists in the hearts of people and it is typically met by viewing bad nudity.
+Today the same curiosity exists in the hearts of people and it is typically met by viewing sexual nudity.
 It is my suggestion that if we had more exposure to non-sexual nudity the “lust” factor would decline in our hearts.
 We would see the creation of God as good and we would view the body not as an object of voyeuristic sexuality but as the wonderful creation it is.

 Good nudity is found in our art museums and art books.
 Life is seen and the body is viewed naturally.
 Michelangelo, commissioned by the church, painted the Sistine Chapel and created larger than life sculptures with good nudity.